averykhoo/data-science-training-package/foundation.md

 #   Foundation Modules (2 weeks)
-The foundation modules caters to officers without the necessary mathematical knowledge and/or experience in Markdown and Python programming.
+The foundation modules cater to officers without the necessary mathematical knowledge and/or experience in Markdown and Python programming.
 Officers with the relevant knowledge and/or experience can skip the respective portions of the foundation modules.

 ##  Outline
 | S/N | Domain      | Estimated Duration |